 12. I heard that you only review the first 500 applications?
 Is this true?

 a.
-We review every application.
+We review every application multiple times.
 You do not need be the first one to apply.
-You have one week to complete the application and upload your documents.

 13. What if I don't have all of the required documents by the application submission deadline?

 a.
-Please apply by the deadline and contact us for instructions to submit the missing documents.
+Please apply by the deadline and for special circumstances, please contact us for instructions to submit the missing documents.

 14. When will I be notified about an interview?

 a.
-The first round of applicants to be interviewed will be notified by email 4-6 weeks after completion of the application.
+The first round of applicants to be interviewed will be notified by email 4-6 weeks after completion of the application via email.
+Make sure to check your email regularly, including your spam box.
 We continue to contact applicants until all positions are offered.

 15. When will the interviews take place?

 a.
-The interview dates are posted on the application.
+The interview dates are posted on the job description.